Get 80% off your plan for your first 3 months*

 A business proposal is a formal document you send to a prospective client to win a project or make a sale.
 It outlines your services, explains how you'll solve their problem, and shows why you're the best choice.

 A strong, clear proposal can be the difference between landing a new client and losing out to a competitor.
 Ensuring it's easy to understand is crucial since nearly every person will experience a disability at some point in their life.
+Writing in plain language makes your proposal accessible to the widest possible audience.

 Types of business proposals

-• Solicited proposal: A potential customer requests this type of proposal, often through a request for proposal (RFP).
+• Solicited proposal: a potential customer requests this type of proposal, often through a request for proposal (RFP).
 You'll know the criteria upfront and have most of the information you need about the prospect.

-• Unsolicited proposal: You send this type of proposal without a request, similar to a cold pitch.
+• Unsolicited proposal: you send this type of proposal without a request, similar to a cold pitch.
 It's a way to attract new business from prospects you haven't worked with before.

 It's also helpful to understand how business proposals differ from other business documents.